abhiTronix/vidgear/docs/gears/streamgear/introduction.md

 ## Recommended Players

+!!! tip "Checkout out [this detailed blogpost](https://ottverse.com/mpeg-dash-video-streaming-the-complete-guide/) on how MPEG-DASH works"

 === "GUI Players"
     - [x] **[MPV Player](https://mpv.io/):** _(recommended)_ MPV is a free, open source, and cross-platform media player.
 It supports a wide variety of media file formats, audio and video codecs, and subtitle types.
     - [x] **[VLC Player](https://www.videolan.org/vlc/releases/3.0.0.html):** VLC is a free and open source cross-platform multimedia player and framework that plays most multimedia files as well as DVDs, Audio CDs, VCDs, and various streaming protocols.